 The Macclesfield Canal Society is especially proud to be associated with the Green Flag Award awarded in 2015 through to 2023 to the whole length of the canal for a public green space of special merit.......The Macclesfield canal was the first canal in the world to receive a Green Flag Award...

 The Society holds monthly Meetings now (generally)on the third Friday of the month, September to May, when a speaker, usually from outside the Society, gives a presentation, often illustrated, on a subject related to canals, or of interest to canal enthusiasts.
-These meetings are held at The Silk Trader (pub), Brook Street, Macclesfield SK11 7AD, and start at 7.45pm.
+These meetings are held at The United Reform Church Townley Meeting Rooms , Townley Street, Macclesfield SK11 6HZ, and start at 7.30pm.
 These meetings are free to members, but visitors are always welcome(we would ask for a donation from visitors please).
 For details of future meetings, see Meetings Program.

 WORKING PARTIES , these have re started but we are using our existing distribution lists to remind volunteers of these sessions , so if you want to join in please contact the Secrtetary or Treasurer for more information.In conjunction with other bodies, outlined above, the Society engages in Work Parties when required, to carry out such work as tidying or repair of the towpath, pruning canal side vegetation.
 This work has included re-instatement of towpath features, such as benches or mooring rings.
 Work parties at Bosley Locks are enhancing the location by provision of a herb garden at Lock 5, and re-instatement of the Lock-keeper’s orchard at Lock 11.